SOTIF-AVLab/SinD/README.md

 # SIND
 ## Introduction
 A key challenging scenario for autonomous driving is intersections, but there are currently no large-scale public trajectory datasets on signalized intersections.
 Motivated by this, we constructed the SIND dataset, which was collected at a signalized intersection in Tianjin, China.
 The SIND dataset is based on 4K video captured by drones, providing information including traffic participant trajectories, traffic light status, and high-definition maps.
+A demo video of the dataset can be viewed [here]()

 <div align=center>
 <img src="doc/SIND.jpg" width = 800>